anatolian/archaeology-object-data-collector-app/README.md

 white-balancing.

 For artifacts stored on public webpages (e.g. The University of Pennsylvania Digital Archives https://www.penn.museum/collections/), users can fetch and display these pages in app by scanning a QR Code or entering an artifact key.
-Users outside of the Penn network will currently need to change the root URL (endResult[2] in https://github.com/anatolian/archaeology-object-data-collector-app/blob/master/app/src/main/java/com/archaeology/util/LocalRetriever.java) to that of their own pages.
-Hopefully, this step will be refactored so users can enter this URL upon initial launch rather than modifying the code.
+Users outside of the Penn network will currently need to change the root URL (endResult[2] in https://github.com/anatolian/archaeology-object-data-collector-app/blob/master/app/src/main/java/com/archaeology/util/LocalRetriever.java) to that of their own pages, as well as modify the logic found in https://github.com/anatolian/archaeology-object-data-collector-app/tree/master/app/src/main/java/com/archaeology/services (see DatabaseUpdater.java's filename variable and UpdateDatabaseMuseum.java's FILE variable).
+Hopefully, this step will be refactored sousers can enter this URL upon initial launch rather than modifying the code.

 The corresponding PHP web services code can be found in the [archaeology-object-data-collector-service] repository.
 This code is designed to work with Heroku, but might be extended to other data hosting platforms in the future.